 Sexually Abused by a Priest in the Diocese of Pueblo?
 We Can Help.

-Recent developments in the State of Colorado, including the Attorney General’s recent announcement of a comprehensive investigation of sexual abuse allegations against Colorado dioceses, have changed the legal landscape for survivors of sexual abuse by clergy in the Diocese of Pueblo.
-The Attorney General investigation, which is only in its infancy, could very well reveal abuse and cover-up patterns similar to those found in New York and Pennsylvania in their groundbreaking grand jury investigations and result in statute of limitations reform like we have seen in New York.
+Recent developments in the State of Colorado, including the Attorney General’s recent investigation of sexual abuse allegations against Colorado dioceses, have changed the legal landscape for survivors of sexual abuse by clergy in the Diocese of Pueblo.
+The Attorney General investigation revealed abuse and cover-up patterns similar to those found in New York and Pennsylvania in their groundbreaking grand jury investigations and resulted in statute of limitations reform for Colorado’s abuse survivors.

 Unlike many of his colleagues, Bishop Berg has never released the names of clergy accused of sexually abusing children in the Archdiocese of Denver.
 This makes the Attorney General investigation even more critical for the safety of the general public and the healing of many wounded victims.

 Through our own investigative efforts, and coupled with the Attorney General’s report, our team has identified 23 Catholic clergy assigned in the Diocese of Pueblo who have been publicly accused of sexually abusing minors, some of whom were named for the first time by our lawyers.
 The AG report also identified another 6 priests with substantiated allegations, but did not provide their names.